marked-gil/goodwill-events/README.md

         * Create Procfile
         * Deploy to Heroku

-* User Story: **Base Template**
+* User Story [#13](https://github.com/marked-gil/goodwill-events/issues/13): **Base Template**
-    > As a Developer, I can use a base template that contains the header with logo and navbar menu so that I can connect it to other html pages.
+    > As a Developer, I can use a base template that contains the header with logo, navbar menu, a block content tag, and general footer so that I can connect it to other html pages.

     * ACCEPTANCE CRITERIA:
         * The base template is initially set up with header.